2019 Guide to Guatemala - Antigua and Lake Atitlán

 Santiago sits between two volcanos and is the largest village on the lake with a mostly indigenous Tzutujile Mayan presence.
-It’s a bustling, colorful village and many of the locals are dressed in traditional garments - beautifully embroidered huipiles (a tunic) and striped skirts for the women and embroidered striped pants for men.
+It’s a bustling, colorful village and many of the locals are dressed in traditional garments.

 Maximón - When you get off of the dock at Santiago, you’ll likely be asked by several folks to go on a tuk-tuk tour around the major attractions in Santiago.
 We did it and loved the little half hour we had of being zipped around and getting a quick education.
 The first stop was a little house that hosted Maximón, who is an important folk saint that is represented as a dressed wooden effigy smoking a cigarette surrounded by burning candles and flowers with two guards always keeping him company and keeping his cigarette lit.
 There was a shaman blessing a woman who traveled there to ask for prosperity for her business and they made offerings.
-I felt like I was intruding since we were in somebody’s home and towering over everybody, even though we had permission, and only took a photo of the burning candles at the altar.
 If you like learning about history and culture, you should definitely take the tour!

 Markets - The market scene is large here and we went on a Sunday.
 There’s a lot of souvenirs and knock-off products for the tourists, but if you do your research and persevere through all of the markets and search for food or vintage vendors/local artists, you’ll find some of the more authentic experiences and products.

 We discovered that they make and sell patín here (pictured above), which is a pre-Columbian Mayan food.
 It consists of a rich cooked tomato and chile sauce that is smashed over with a pestle and mortar and mixed with smoked, salted minnows from the lake wrapped up in plantain leaves.
-A little salty for my taste, but it was ultimately delicious and interesting.
 We found it by looking for folded up banana leaves near women selling fresh produce.

 We also heard that a granizada was a must-have.
 It’s a freshly shaved ice snack that is customizable to sweet or salty.
 We eventually found a Mayan mother near the large adobe church who was a vendor.
 The children in Santiago are learning Spanish, so through her daughter, we were able to communicate what we wanted.
 It was a lovely experience and the end result was amazing.
 I had mine packed with fresh fruit juices, ground pumpkin seeds, fresh chopped mango and a little bit of ground red chili pepper for heat.
 I recommend getting this above anything else, especially if it’s toasty outside.
 We sat in the shade on the church steps overlooking the central square after a full morning and afternoon of exploring and it was a fun way to pass time.